KTH-SML/svea/docs/tutorials/2_lidar_sim.md

 ## Obstacle Editor GUI

 To make the additions of obstacles easier, we have provided a GUI for creating obstacles on a given map.
-The GUI is written in Python 3, as opposed to the usual Python 2 in this repository.
-Thus, you will likely need to install some extra dependencies before we can try running the GUI.
-Start by adding Python 3 libraries you are likely missing:
+You might need to install some extra dependencies before we can try running the GUI.
+Start by adding libraries you are likely
+missing:

 ```
 sudo apt install python3-tk